signal11/hidapi/README.txt

 On Windows, a DLL is built.
 On other platforms (and optionally on Windows), the single source file can simply be dropped into a target application.

+HIDAPI has four back-ends:
+	* Windows (using hid.dll)
+	* Linux/hidraw (using the Kernel's hidraw driver)
+	* Linux/libusb (using libusb-1.0)
+	* Mac (using IOHidManager)

+On Linux, either the hidraw or the libusb back-end can be used.
+There are tradeoffs, and the functionality supported is slightly different.

+Linux/hidraw (linux/hid.c):
+This back-end uses the hidraw interface in the Linux kernel.
+While this back-end will support both USB and Bluetooth, it has some limitations on kernels prior to 2.6.39, including the inability to send or receive feature reports.
+In addition, it will only communicate with devices which have hidraw nodes associated with them.
+Keyboards, mice, and some other devices which are blacklisted from having hidraw nodes will not work.
+Fortunately, for nearly all the uses of hidraw, this is not a problem.

+Linux/libusb (linux/hid-libusb.c):
+This back-end uses libusb-1.0 to communicate directly to a USB device.
+This back-end will of course not work with Bluetooth devices.

 What Does the API Look Like?
 -----------------------------
-The API wraps the functionality of the most commonly used of the hid.dll functions.
-The sample program, which communicates with the USB Generic HID sample which is part of the Microchip Application Library (in folder "Microchip Solutions\USB Device - HID - Custom Demos\Generic HID - Firmware" when the Microchip Application Framework is installed), looks like this (with error checking removed for simplicity):
+The API provides the the most commonly used HID functions including sending and receiving of input, output, and feature reports.
+The sample program, which communicates with the USB Generic HID sample which is part of the Microchip Application Library (in folder "Microchip Solutions\USB Device
+- HID - Custom Demos\Generic HID - Firmware" when the Microchip Application
+Framework is installed), looks like this (with error checking removed for simplicity):

 #include <windows.h>
 #include <stdio.h>